-3.4 Contact point for Sustainability Full questions regarding the report Report Parameters - report scope and boundary 3.5 Process for defining Prologue Full report content Highlights for the Group Full 3.6 Scope of the report Accounting policies 3.7 Limitations on the Full Accounting policies scope of the report 3.8 Basis for reporting on Accounting policies Full joint ventures, subsidiaries, leased facilities, outsourced operations etc. Full 3.9 Data measurement Accounting policies techniques and the bases of calculations 3.10 Re-statements of Accounting policies Full information provided in earlier reports 3.11 Significant changes Accounting policies Full from previous reporting periods in the scope of the report

-Report Parameters - GRI content index 3.12 GRI overview GRI overview Full Report Parameters - Assu rance 3.13 External assurance for the report Auditor's statement Auditor's report Full 4.
-Governance, Comn nitments, and Engageme ent - Governar nce 4.1 Governance structure of the organization Corporate Governance Organising sustainability Facts & figures Full 1-10 4.2 The roles of the chairman of the Board and the CEO Board of Directors Executive Management Full 4.3 Members of the Board Board of Directors Full 4.4 Mechanisms for shareholders and employees to provide recommendations to the Board General meeting Company announcements Full 4.5 Linkage between compensation for Board members, senior managers, and executives and the organization's performance Remuneration Full 4.6 Processes in place for the Board to ensure conflicts of interest are Board of Directors Full avoided 4.7 Process for determining the qualifications of the Board members Board of Directors Full 4.8 Statements of mission or values, codes of conduct, and principles relevant to economic, environmental, and social performance and the status of their implementation Business priorities Commitments and policies Full 4.9 Procedures for the Board to overseeing the organization's identification and management of economic, environmental, and social performance Board of Directors Organising sustainability Full 4.10 Processes for evaluating the Boards own performance, particularly with respect to economic, environmental, and social performance Board of Directors Full
+3.4 Contact point for questions regarding the report Sustainability Full Report Parameters - I report scope and boundary y 3.5 Process for defining report content Prologue Highlights for the Group Full 3.6 Scope of the report Accounting policies Full 3.7 Limitations on the scope of the report Accounting policies Full 3.8 Basis for reporting on joint ventures, subsidiaries, leased facilities, outsourced operations etc. Accounting policies Full 3.9 Data measurement techniques and the bases of calculations Accounting policies Full 3.10 Re-statements of information provided in earlier reports Accounting policies Full 3.11 Significant changes from previous reporting periods in the scope of the report Accounting policies Full Report Parameters - 0 GRI content index 3.12 GRI overview GRI overview Full Report Parameters - Assu rance 3.13 External assurance for the report Auditor's statement Auditor's report Full 4.
+Governance, Comm nitments, and Engagemen t - Governa nce 4.1 Governance structure of the organization Corporate Governance Organising sustainability Facts & figures Full 1-10 4.2 The roles of the chairman of the Board and the CEO Board of Directors Executive Management Full 4.3 Members of the Board Board of Directors Full 4.4 Mechanisms for shareholders and employees to provide recommendations to the Board General meeting Company announcements Full 4.5 Linkage between compensation for Board members, senior managers, and executives and the organization's performance Remuneration Full 4.6 Processes in place for the Board to ensure conflicts of interest are Board of Directors Full